redhat-cop/containers-quickstarts/rabbitmq/README.md

 3. `oc new-project rabbitmq`
 4. `helm install rabbitmq chart`

+**_NOTE:_** This image is currently not compatible with https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq but this might change in the future.

 ### Build and deploy using Openshift Applier
 1. Clone this repository:
    `git clone https://github.com/redhat-cop/containers-quickstarts`